EPiCS/soundgates/tutorials/editormanual/index.md

    **IMPORTANT: A composite sound component CAN NOT contain atomic sound components with types "IO" and/or "SoundOutput"!**

 2. To add a port to the composite sound component, you have to click once on the tool entry "New Port" and then click once on the component.
    To set the port's properties you need the Eclipse Properties View.
-Right-click on a added port and choose "Show Properties View".
+Right-click on an added port and choose "Show Properties View".
    You can set the data type, the direction and the name of the port.

    ![Port properties](http://pc2.github.io/pg-soundgates/assets/images/13_new_port.png)